HSF/hsf.github.io/organization/_posts/2021/2021-09-02-coordination.md

 - CernVM effort levels were discussed, stressing the need for projects like this to do *support* and *R&D*
 - Some clarification on the ROOT/HighLO project, praised for attracting external funding
-- Discussion of the sustainability of the current C++ course, where - stressed that others (beyond Sebastien P) were contributing and the course material was open source
+- Discussion of the sustainability of the current C++ course (currently developed and delivered by one person).
+We stressed that others (beyond Sebastien) were also contributing and the course material was open source.
+Therefore we are confident that other people can also teach it.
 - Long discussion on the effort available for software and computing, particularly for computing operations, the fact that this is declining and not well recognised
   - Institute commitment was seen to be key to solving this
   - Recognised as part of a wider problem, covering almost all areas